frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 }
 ```

-### Structured
+### `structured`

-Structured formats is a group of structured or semi-structured formats such as JSON and YAML.
+Structured formats are structured or semi-structured formats such as JSON and YAML.
 Their charactistics can be expressed the following properties:

 - [$schema](#schema): `https://datapackage.org/profiles/1.0/tabledialect.json` by default
 - [header](#header): `true` by default